The Justin Fields era is underway for the Chicago Bears.

 The 6-foot-3 dual-threat Ohio State Buckeyes passer transferred from Georgia and made back-to-back College Football Playoffs in Columbus, where he threw for 5,373 passing yards, tallied 63 passing touchdowns and added just nine interceptions.
-Still, he found himself behind the likes of Clemson’s Trevor Lawrence, BYU’s Zach Wilson and North Dakota State’s Trey Lance, according to some draft expert rankings.
+Still, he found himself selected behind the likes of Clemson's Trevor Lawrence, BYU's Zach Wilson and North Dakota State's Trey Lance in the 2021 NFL Draft, going 11th overall to the Bears.

 Justin Fields Runs 4.44 Second 40-Yard Dash Time